DmxLarchey/Kruskal-AlmostFull/README.md

-It is recommanded to perform this import in a single file using the `Export` directive so that `Base` would be properly defined in every single file importing the library.
+It is recommanded to perform this import in a single file using the `Export` directive so that `Base` would be properly defined uniformyl in every single file importing the library.